Safe Growth and the CPTED Review Committee

-The Core CPTED Review Committee consists of trained staff from the Community Services Department (Community Development Branch and Planning and Development Branch), Saskatoon Police Service, Saskatoon Light & Power, and Infrastructure Services Department (Parks Branch, Municipal Engineering Branch, and Transportation Branch).
+The CPTED Review Committee consists of trained staff from the Community Services Department (Community Development Branch and Planning and Development Branch), Saskatoon Police Service, Saskatoon Light & Power, and Infrastructure Services Department (Parks Branch, Municipal Engineering Branch, and Transportation Branch).
 Depending on the project under review there may also be trained staff invited from the Community Services Department, Utility Services Department, Infrastructure Services Department, and Fire and Protective Services.
 All members of the CPTED Review Committee have been trained in Safe Growth and the principles of CPTED.
-The committee is chaired by the Neighbourhood Safety Coordinator position which is resident in the Neighbourhood Planning Section, Planning and Development Branch Of the Community Services Department.
+The committee is chaired by the Neighbourhood Safety Coordinator position which is resident in the Neighbourhood Planning Section, Planning and Development Branch of the Community Services Department.

 All CPTED Review Meetings are held in Committee Room E, City Hall, starting at 1:30pm.

 2017 Meeting Dates: January 5th, February 2nd, March 2nd, April 6th, May 4th, June 1st, July 6th, August 3rd, September 7th, October 5th, November 2nd, and December 7th.